 Vols 3,4,5 of 5?
 Vol 3 is 1722, vol 4 is 1724, vol 5 is 1725.

-Another book known to exist (now in a private collection) is 'Wits Commonwealth', date now known.
+Another book known to exist (now in a private collection) is 'Wits Commonwealth'.
 Inscribed 'Henry Coape His Book'.

 Henry subscribed to quite a few book productions during his life, all of which would have then been in his library.

 So far I have identified the following where his name is printed in the front of the book in the subscriber’s list.
 These go from 1728 to 1760 and are as follows:

 A View of Sir Isaac Newton's Philosophy.
 By Henry Pemberton, Richard Glover.
 Printed in London by S Palmer in 1728.

 Discourses on All the Principal Branches of Natural Religion and ..., Volume 2.
 By James Foster.
 No date.
 Printed in London for the author.